-Taste of the Caribbean: Take a Chocolate Tour of Costa Rica with Ecole Chocolat
+Take a Chocolate Tour of Costa Rica with Ecole Chocolat: Taste of the Caribbean

-Remember the Chocolate Festival at that ultra-posh resort in St. Lucia that we told you about last year?
+Remember the Chocolate Festival at that ultra-posh resort in St. Lucia that we told you about?
 How about that new hotel located on an old cacao plantation, also in St. Lucia?
 Both experiences afford the chocolate-lover a nice, sweet intro to the chocolate-making process, while also pampering you in some of the finest luxury that the Caribbean has to offer.

 All that’s great, of course, but for those looking for a more intensive educational choco-trip, Ecole Chocolat’s Master Chocolate program in Costa Rica is a must.